Best toys what looks like magnetic tiles for younger & older

 The rounded corners and light blocks mean that a child of any age could pick them up and try them out.

-It is a bit for the same age group as magnetic tiles, although they can start well with these blocks a little earlier.
+It's kind of for the same age range as magnet tiles, although they can start with these blocks a little earlier.

 With magnetic blocks you can also make buildings and towers, but it is also suitable for making figures such as animals and magnetic robots (reviewed here).